atharvakokane/atharvakokane.github.io/projects.md

 # leetcode.

-finally started to leet. i had wanted to for quite some time now (i mentionned it <a href="https://atharvakokane.github.io/2024/09/01/life-gone-by.html">here</a>).
+finally started to leet. i had wanted to for quite some time now (i had mentionned it on <a href="https://atharvakokane.github.io/2024/09/01/life-gone-by.html">a previous post</a>).